Fukai Station

-Fukai Station (深井駅, Fukai eki) is a passenger railway station located in Naka-ku, Sakai, Osaka Prefecture, Japan, operated by the Semboku Rapid Railway.
-It is station number SB02.
+Fukai Station (深井駅, Fukai eki) is a passenger railway station located in Naka-ku, Sakai, Osaka Prefecture, Japan, operated by the Nankai Electric Railway.
+It is station number NK88.

 Lines

-Fukai Station is served by the Semboku Rapid Railway Line, and is located 3.7 kilometers from the opposing terminus of the line at Nakamozu and 17.1 kilometers from Nanba.
+Fukai Station is served by the Nankai Semboku Line, and is located 3.7 kilometers from the opposing terminus of the line at Nakamozu and 17.1 kilometers from Nanba.

 Station layout

 The station consists of one elevated island platform with the station building underneath.